Roy Crane: Wash Tubbs and Captain Easy

 With the introduction in 1929 of the raffish soldier of fortune, Captain Easy, Crane heightened the spirit of adventure and later created a Sunday strip focusing on Captain Easy.
-NBM Publishing's Flying Buttress Classics Library reprinted the complete run of Wash Tubbs and Captain Easy in a series of 18 volumes.
+NBM Publishing's Flying Buttress Classics Library reprinted Crane's complete run of Wash Tubbs and Captain Easy in a series of 18 volumes.
 Bill Blackbeard's introductions to these books contain biographical and critical material.

 Buz Sawyer

 World War II rendered the comic-opera settings of Tubbs' adventures frivolous, and the strip took on a new tone.
 In 1943, an offer from Hearst's King Features Syndicate persuaded Crane to jump ship and create a more realistic comic strip, Buz Sawyer.
 He left Wash Tubbs in the hands of his assistant, Leslie Turner, a boyhood friend who had shared the hobo life with him.

 Crane, an excellent draftsman despite his deceptively cartoonish style, introduced more illustrative shading techniques to the daily comics page.
 He progressed from line drawings with crosshatching to grease pencil on textured paper, then to Benday Dots and finally to Craftint Doubletone Paper.
 The Craftint paper, when brushed with chemical solutions, revealed either one or two layers of diagonal shading.
 Under Crane's brush, the technique yielded scenes of dramatic atmosphere, such as junglescapes fading into the misty distance.
 As he had done with Wash Tubbs, Crane traveled to various locations to research his plot lines and visuals.
 According to Crane: "In using benday, at first I thought in terms of blacks, grays, and white.
 Years of indifferent results and frustration followed.
 Gradually, black became less important.
 Today white is not just something to bring out the color of black... on the contrary, black is something to bring out the color of white".

 Crane progressively relinquished his cartooning to assistants, and he died in Orlando, Florida in 1977.

 Today, Buz Sawyer has been resurrected digitally as one of the vintage strips in King Features' emailed DailyINK subscription service.

 According to comics historian Jeet Heer, Crane had a relationship with the State Department and the Navy Department and used the Buz Sawyer strip for propaganda purposes in order to support American foreign policy aims during World War II, the Cold War as well as the Vietnam War.